growing microgreens

-— A question I hear every week.
-I sell nearly all my microgreens still living: soil, roots, and all.
-It makes sense that perhaps the microgreens are intended for the garden, but they are not.
+Can I grow microgreens in my garden? — A question I hear all the time.
+It makes sense that perhaps microgreens are intended for the garden, but they are not.

 It isn’t that they can’t grow to full-sized plants—most of them can grow to a full-size regular plant in the garden if they were planted for that purpose.